Purpose Beyond Profits Takes on New Meaning as the Role of Business in Society Evolves

 If you’ve ever studied business, you are likely familiar with the term corporate social responsibility (CSR).
 CSR, which became popular in the 1970s, is the notion that businesses have an obligation to effectively serve the needs of society, not just produce profits and satisfy shareholders.
 While this concept evolved slightly over the next half a century, it is taking on a whole new meaning in the wake of 2020.

 We’ve written before on trends spurred by the prior year, but what was not covered was the renewed focus on the role that businesses play in the larger society, how they are expected to act, and who they should benefit.
 The cumulative events of the prior year seem to have ripped open the public consciousness to the responsibility we all – individuals, businesses, governments, and other organizations – have to one another.

-Everyone from Big 4 accounting firms, to professional services giants, to tech companies and media corporations are now rallying for the use of business as a force for change for the better.
+Everyone from Big 4 accounting firms to professional services giants, to tech companies and media corporations are now rallying for the use of business as a force for change for the better.
 It’s no longer just the right thing to do; it’s become an imperative for long-term business success.
-Business leaders have been issuing their advice based on various studies and their own unique perspective but one theme is common: consumers’ attitudes and expectations towards business have changed.
+Business leaders have been issuing their advice based on various studies and their own unique perspectives but one theme is common: consumers’ attitudes and expectations towards business have changed.

 EY (Ernst & Young) Future Consumer Index

 - 53% of consumers say their values have changed

 The June 2020 EY Future Consumer Index revealed that more than half (53%) of consumers say their values have changed as a result of events in the last year.
 Kristina Rogers, EY Global Consumer Leader, says, “Organizations will need to work out how to serve a more value-conscious, health-conscious consumer, but also a consumer who demands purposeful brands that reflect their environmental and social values.”